celliern/triflow/docs/source/intro.rst

 The hook function is used in order to deal with variable and conditional parameters and boundary condition.

 Inside the model, the fields are padded in order to solve the equation.
-If the parameter "periodic" is used, the pad function is used with the parameter wrap.
+If the parameter "periodic" is used, the pad function is used with the mode "wrap" leading to periodic fields.
 If not, the mode "edge" is used, repeating the first and last node.
 It is very easy to implement Dirichlet condition with the following function:

 .. code-block:: python